krysdam/quence/README.md

 ### High-entropy

 Quence, like all these schemes, is scalable to any given entropy.
 Each three letters of a Quence password (eg: "res", "han", "rat", etc) contributes just over 10 bits.
 This makes it easy to construct passwords of any desired entropy.
-For example, you can mak a 100 bit password for a master password on a password manager, and 60 bit passwords for less sensitive accounts.
+For example, you can make a 100 bit password for your master password in a password manager, and 60 bit passwords for less sensitive accounts.

 # How it works